 - Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
-Hand-thread the bolt into the inlet port on the caliper and snug connection with a 14mm wrench/socket. - Install the included brake line bracket onto the inner fender well in the OE location/orientation. - Remove the rubber cap from the hard line on the car and insert the brake line into the bracket.
-Insert the female end of the line into the bracket and hand-tighten the hard line fitting into the Spiegler line.
+Hand-thread the bolt into the inlet port on the caliper.
+Torque the banjo bolt with a 14mm socket to 14 lb-ft. - Remove the rubber cap from the hard line on the car and insert the brake line into the bracket.
+Hand-tighten the hard line fitting into the Spiegler line.
 Use the 13mm line wrench and 14mm box wrench to tighten the connection.
 Do not overtighten.
 Just make sure the connection is snug and leak free.
-Install retaining clip.

-- If applicable, use the included clamp to secure the line to the factory bracket at the lower strut. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
+Install retaining clip. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
 If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
-See brake line packaging for instructions. - Once satisfied with line routing, torque the banjo bolt on the caliper using a 14mm socket to 18-22 lb-ft.
+See brake line packaging for instructions.